makeabilitylab/physcomp/esp32/index.md

 The [ESP32](https://en.wikipedia.org/wiki/ESP32) is a low-cost, "system-on-a-chip" board with integrated WiFi, Bluetooth, and a Tensilica Xtensa LX6 microprocessor running at 160 or 240 MHz.
 It is a successor to the massively successful [ESP8266](https://en.wikipedia.org/wiki/ESP8266).
 The ESP32 is far more powerful than introductory Arduino boards like the Uno or Leonardo but also more complex.

 There are literally dozens of ESP32 boards on the market, including Adafruit's [Huzzah32](https://www.adafruit.com/product/3405) and Sparkfun's [ESP32 Thing](https://www.sparkfun.com/products/13907).
 Search online for comparisons (*e.g.,* [link](https://makeradvisor.com/esp32-development-boards-review-comparison/)).
-We will be using the [Huzzah32](https://www.adafruit.com/product/3405), which came out in May 2017.
+We will be using the [Huzzah32](https://www.adafruit.com/product/3405).

 ### Programming environment